Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

 \section{Data}

-This study created a unique dataset of demographic outcomes, labor supply, and early life health outcomes across mining areas in the Japanese archipelago.
-Because mining is a localized economic activity, a smaller lattice dataset is preferred to identify the impact of mines.
-I collected and digitized a set of official census-based municipal-level statistics published in the 1930s.
+This study created a unique dataset of the demographics across mining areas in the Japanese archipelago.
+As mining is a localized economic activity, a smaller lattice dataset is preferred to identify the impact of mines.
+A set of official census-based municipal-level statistics published in the 1930s was collected and digitized.